bids-standard/bids-validator/bids-validator/README.md

 #### Testing

+If it's your first time running tests, first use the command `git submodule update --init` to pull the test example data.
+This repo contains the [bids-examples github repository](https://github.com/bids-standard/bids-examples) as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 To start the test suite run `npm test` from the project root. `npm test -- --watch` is useful to run tests while making changes.
 A coverage report is available with `npm run coverage`.